ATLauncher/ATLauncher/README.md

 ## What is it

-ATLauncher is a launcher for Minecraft which integrates multiple different modpacks to allow you to download and install modpacks easily and quickly.
+ATLauncher is a launcher for Minecraft which integrates multiple different mod-packs to allow you to download and install mod-packs easily and quickly.

 ## Links